What is a CEO’s most important task?

 Before we go further with this story it is only right to make a distinction between the two domains that any CEO has to deal with: Namely the external and the internal.
 By external I mean the company's surrounding environment, and by internal I mean the company as an organisation.
 The question my supervisor asked me concerned the internal domain.
 To put the answer in context, I want to explore the concept of organisational development.
 Bear with me while I start out with some obvious things, and then move outwards in ever increasing circles.

 So what exactly is organisational development?
 Your thoughts may go straight to change processes, in which you modify the organisational structure and introduce new ways of working.
 Speaking of which, if you are considering such a change you might want to contemplate the following question: Is the problem primarily inherent to the existing structure?
 Or is it possible that you already have a sound, logical and reasonable structure in place that should support your business, but you’ve not been able to make it work?
-If you are unsure of the answer you can download my guide on identifying potential for improvement in your organisation.
+If you are unsure of the answer you can check out my free guide on identifying potential for improvement in your organisation.
 If you spot the bottlenecks in the existing structure it is very possible that you can achieve the effect you want at a lower cost and with less effort and risk.
 If you already have experience of change processes, you’ll almost certainly know what I am mean.

 Let’s expand this idea a little further, namely by suggesting that leadership development is a subheading for organisational development.
 Regardless of whether we are talking about management team development, a leadership program for all managers in an organisation or individual leadership development, building stronger leadership results in increased efficiency and productivity and naturally has consequences for job satisfaction and staff turnover.